Orson Welles: Macbeth

-Europe (1948–56)
+Early work in Europe (1948–1956)

 In Italy he starred as Cagliostro in the 1949 film Black Magic.
 His co-star, Akim Tamiroff, impressed Welles so much that Tamiroff would appear in four of Welles's productions during the 1950s and 60s.

 The following year, Welles starred as Harry Lime in Carol Reed's The Third Man, alongside Cotten, his friend and co-star from Citizen Kane, with a script by Graham Greene and a memorable score by Anton Karas.
 In it, Welles makes what Roger Ebert called "the most famous entrance in the movies, and one of the most famous speeches."
 Greene credited the speech to Welles.
 Radio producer Harry Alan Towers would resurrect Lime in the radio series The Adventures of Harry Lime.

 Welles appeared as Cesare Borgia in the 1949 Italian film Prince of Foxes, with Tyrone Power and Mercury Theatre alumnus Everett Sloane, and as the Mongol warrior Bayan in the 1950 film version of the novel The Black Rose.